Likho-Leo/maduna-coaches/README.md

-# Maduna Coaches 🚌
+# Maduna Coaches

-A modern, responsive website for **Maduna Coaches** — a professional transport company based in Matatiele, South Africa, offering taxi and bus hire services nationwide.
+A modern, responsive website for **Maduna Coaches**.
+A professional transport company based in Matatiele, South Africa, offering taxi and bus hire services nationwide.

 > ⚠️ **Work in Progress** — This project is currently frontend only.
 Backend functionality (booking system, form submission, etc.) is yet to be implemented pending further discussion with the client.